igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 * To render using their actual models, you must add the ONE archive which contains the DFF to the object ONEs (explained above).
 This works for Heroes and Shadow files.
 * Many objects have documented misc. settings and thus will allow you to use a pretty editor instead of the generic one.
 If you want an object's misc. settings added to Heroes Power Plant, tell me and I'll try to add it.
 * If SONIC HEROES(TM) is running, you can get values from ingame or teleport yourself to an object's location (even if you're editing a Shadow layout!)
+* You can right click on the view while holding shift and that will place an object in the world at that position.
+The object's list and type will be the same as the previously selected object.
 * You can export and import the objects with their information to an INI file and import objects from another file without overwriting the currently open one, and OBJ files (in this case, a ring will be placed in each vertex, this is useful for importing lines of rings).
 * You can take a look at the Object Editing pages in Sonic Retro to understand a bit more about this.